burhanshakir/Food-Specification-Parser/README.md

 1. Install postgres
 2. Create a database 'profcal_foodspec'
 3. Assign a user to it
-4. Edit the username/password credentials in '/api/database.js'
+4. Create a file dbconfig.js in api/database
+5. Add username and password inside module.exports
 5. Run node api/database.js

 How to run: